-Last month I had the good fortune to host a group on Regent Seven Seas Cruises from Athens to Istanbul.
+Last month I had the good fortune to host a group on Regent Seven Seas Cruises from Athens, Greece to Istanbul, Turkey.
 There were many parts to the trip that made it special.

 I flew to Europe on the newly configured American 763.
 It now offers 2 class service with an ALMOST flat bed business seat.
 The service was very nice.

 My pre-cruise land arrangements included a stay in Athens at the perfectly located 4-star Athens Gate.
 It is a 99-room property at the base of the Acropolis.
 It has a wrap-around restaurant on the top floor which serves a great buffet breakfast and light fare during the day.
 It has amazing views of the Acropolis or the Temple of Olympian Zeus.
 The bedrooms have hardwood floors and are spacious with 27″ flat screen TV’s with several English speaking stations!
 I think they have done a good job on the refurbishing of the bathrooms, too.
 The desirable rooms have views of the Acropolis.
 It is a killer view!
 Our transfer company, as usual, was always on time, knowledgeable of the area with lots of history to share and very courteous.
 The cars are Mercedes Benz.

 As many times as I have been to Greece, I still get goose bumps when I walk through the Plaka.
 To realize the history that has taken place on the very ground you are walking is a very spiritual experience.

 On the fourth day of my travels, we were taken by one of driver guides to Regent’s Navigator.
 This was my first experience on a small ship.
 It was so nice to walk right onto the ship and be one of only about 10 people being checked in at the same time, a task that took about 5 minutes to accomplish, all while sipping on a Mimosa.